hensden/kickstart/content/other/Hair-Stylist/index.md

 # Tags: can be used for filtering projects.

-tags = ["computer-vision", "deep-learning","machine-learning","python","tensorflow","pytorch"]

 # Project summary to display on homepage.
-summary = ""
+summary = "Built a mobile application that assisted in deciding which hair style is best suited for the frontal face photo that would be captured on camera.
+Face features were extracted using Haar cascade and an SVM was trained to capture details."
 # Slides (optional).
 #   Associate this page with Markdown slides.
 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references
 #   `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides = "Built a mobile application that assisted in deciding which hair style is best suited for the frontal face photo that would be captured on camera.
-Face features were extracted using Haar cascade and an SVM was trained to capture details."

 # Optional external URL for project (replaces project detail page).
 external_link = ""